-As Google’s algorithm improves, it has become better at detecting link-building practices that violate the search engine’s guidelines.
-Private blog networks, link exchanges, advertorials — link-building practices such as these and more can be found and penalised as a result.
+As Google’s algorithm improves, it becomes better at detecting link-building practices that violate the search engine’s guidelines.
+Private blog networks, link exchanges, advertorials — link-building practices such as these can be found and penalised as a result.

-But backlinks remain the most important ranking factor for the Google algorithm.
+But backlinks remain the most important ranking factor for Google’s algorithm.
 Without a network of strong backlinks, a website’s rankings will suffer.

 To combat Google’s improved algorithm, more and more SEO agencies have expanded their strategy into outreach.
-A side effect of this is that the supply of content outstrips demand for it.
+A side effect being: supply of content outstrips demand.

-Publishers receive hundreds of emails a day from agencies requesting their publish and promote their content.
+Publishers receive hundreds of emails a day from agencies requesting they publish and promote their content.
 As a result, outreach becomes less automatic and more nuanced, requiring strong negotiation and interpersonal skills.

 What does outreach involve?